Imam Shamil: Family and early life

 Imam Shamil was born in 1797 into an Avar Muslim family.
-He was born in the small village (aul) of Gimry, (in present-day Dagestan, Russia).
-There are also sources stating that he had a paternal Kumyk lineage.

-He was originally named Ali, but following local tradition, his name was changed when he became ill.
-His father, Dengau, was a landlord, and this position allowed Shamil and his close friend Ghazi Mollah to study many subjects, including Arabic and logic.
+He was born in the small village (aul) of Gimry (present-day Dagestan, Russia).
+Some sources state that he had a paternal Kumyk lineage.
+He was originally named Ali, but following local tradition, his name was changed to Shamuyil (شمویل, equivalent to Samuel) when he became ill.
+This name is pronounced Shamil in the Caucasus, and contemporary sources called him by this name (either شامل Shāmil or شمیل Shamīl in Arabic), although in his writings he always used the form Shamuyil.
+His father, Dengau, was a landlord, and this position allowed Shamil and his close friend Ghazi Muhammad to study many subjects, including Arabic and logic.

-Shamil grew up at a time when the Russian Empire was expanding into the territories of the Ottoman Empire and of Persia (see Russo-Persian War (1804-1813) and Russo-Turkish War (1806–1812)).
+Shamil grew up at a time when the Russian Empire was expanding into the territories of the Ottoman Empire and Qajar Iran (see Russo-Persian War (1804–1813) and Russo-Turkish War (1806–1812)).
 Many Caucasian peoples united in resistance to Russian imperial aspirations in what became known as the Caucasian War (1817-1864).
-Earlier leaders of Caucasian resistance included Hadji Dawud, Sheikh Mansur and Ghazi Mollah.
+Earlier leaders of Caucasian resistance included Hadji-Dawud, Sheikh Mansur and Ghazi Mollah.
 Shamil, a childhood friend of the Mollah, would become his disciple and counsellor.

-Shamil had multiple wives, including one of Russian and Armenian heritage named Anna Ivanovna Ulukhanova or Ulykhanova (1828-1877).
+Shamil had multiple wives, including one of Armenian ethnicity born in Russia named Anna Ivanovna Ulukhanova (or Ulykhanova; 1828-1877).
 Captured in a raid in 1840, she married Shamil six years later.
-She converted to Islam as a teenager and adopted the name "Shuanet".
+She converted to Islam as a teenager and adopted the name Shuanet.
 Shuanet remained loyal to Shamil even after his capture and exile to Russia.
 After the death of Shamil (1871) she moved to the Ottoman Empire, where the sultan assigned her a pension.